Let's talk about proper pitching mechanics for baseball pitchers...

 Now it's time to hear from you:

-Are there any pitching fundamentals that I missed?
+Are there any pitching mechanics tips that I missed?

 Or maybe you have an idea of how I can make this list even better.